Fermionic Wave Functions from Neural-Network Constrained Hidden States

-We begin by considering the particular case of $\tilde{N} = N$, which provides a good trade-of between computational complexity and accuracy; and a single-hidden-layer neural network parametrizing each row of the hidden sub-matrix.
-This architecture is a good starting point to study the effect of the neural network expressive power in the accuracy of the {\it ans\"{a}tz}.
+We begin by considering the particular case of $\tilde{N} = N$, which provides a good trade-off between computational complexity and accuracy; and a single-hidden-layer neural network parametrizing each row of the hidden sub-matrix.
+This architecture is a good starting point to study the effect of the neural network expressive power in the accuracy of the {\it ansatz}.
 In this case, the expressive power is only determined by the number of hidden units.
 More hidden units improve the flexibility of the neural network.
-Furthermore, this single hidden layer architecture is the minimal architecture that satisfies the universal approximation theorem\cite{Cybenko1989universal}.
+Furthermore, this single hidden layer architecture is the minimal architecture that satisfies the universal approximation theorem~\cite{Cybenko1989universal}.

 Panel (a) of Fig.~\ref{fig_03: 4X4 benchmark} shows the relative error in the ground state energy as a function of the ratio between the number of hidden units and input features ($\alpha$), at $n = 1/2$ average site occupation.
 Different values of $U$ are shown, including challenging cases ($U = 7.75$ and $U=10$) where the ground state is strongly correlated.
 There is a systematic trend to decrease the error in the energy as $\alpha$ is increased, providing a clear and controllable pathway to obtaining more expressive wave function {\it ans\"{a}tze}.
-Moreover, for the largest values of $\alpha$, and contrary to what is observed on typical wave function {\it ans\"{a}tze}, the error does not monotonically increase with $U$ as the correlations in the ground state increase.
+Moreover, for the largest values of $\alpha$, and contrary to what is observed on typical wave function {\it ans\"{a}tze}, the error does not significantly increase with $U$ as the correlations in the ground state increase.